SunsetFi/stationeers-api-mod/README.md

 ## Authentication

 Authentication controls how the mod determines who is and is not allowed to execute commands on the server.
-The authentication mode is chosen by setting the `authenticationMode` configuration parameter.
+Multiple authentication mechanisms can be enabled at the same time and used concurrently.

-### None
+### Anonymous Authentication

-No authentication will be used.
-Any command sent to the api will be executed.
+If neither password nor steam authentication is enabled, the server will allow anonymous users access without any authentication.
+This is not a discrete mode, but instead only applies when no other mode is available.

-### Password
+### Password Authentication

-To execute a command, you must first log in to the api by sending a request to `/api/login` containing a `password` query parameter.
-This query parameter must be set to the same password as the `plaintextPassword` configuration parameter.
-Once a valid login token is returned, this login token can be used for all future requests.
+Password authentication accepts a plaintext (unsecured) password.
+At the moment, there is only support for one password, and it will grant access to all api endpoints.
+To enable password authentication, set the configuration option`passwordAuthentication.enabled` to `true`, and set your password in `passwordAuthentication.password`.

+To login with a password, make a request to `/api/login/password?password=foobar`, where `foobar` is the configured password.

 ### Steam

 Steam authentication involves using the Steam OpenID servers to require the user to log in with their steam account.
 The mod never receives their steam password, only their username, id, and a session key.
 This is used to verify with steam that the user did indeed log in on behalf of the mod.
 This can be used to allow steam id logins without risking the user's credentials being leaked, and provides the best security for the api.

 Steam authentication is still a work in progress.
 A functional prototype is available, but due to a requirement imposed by steam, it requires the use of https connection security.
 More details about implementing steam authentication will be provided once https is fully implemented.

 ## Login Tokens

-For all authentication methods that require a login, the user must log in using the `/api/login` endpoint.
+For all authentication methods that require a login, the user must log in using the appropriate endpoint.
 On a successful login, the mod will return a login token under the `authorization` property.
 This token must be sent with all requests in one of two ways:

 - In an `Authorization` cookie.